Notpanda911/python_painter/README.md

 # Acknowledgement
 this was made for a final project in a 3 people but ive done most of the coding.
 To stay transparent - the parts i have not done are as follows:
-> Creating the pygame and tkinter frames/windows and then embedding it
+> Creating the pygame and tkinter frames/windows and then embedding it,
-> Creating choose_color() and Cpicklabel
+> creating choose_color() and Cpicklabel
-> other small stuff like choosing the font, color
+> and other small stuff like choosing the font, color